vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Link Locking Tokens.md

 #### Browser-identifiable fingerprint

+##### Methods used

-The user's [ThumbMarkJS ID](https://www.thumbmarkjs.com).
+- The user's [ThumbMarkJS ID](https://www.thumbmarkjs.com).
 This is better protects from the user possibly spoofing the token with Bookmarklets or Devtools.
 This is useful when your IP Address is from the School and they have School Chromebooks, which are pinned to a specific version.
 This layer makes you specifically stand out from the other students.

 ##### Possible additional methods to consider adding on top of ThumbMarkJS